Kazaz-Or/my-projects/README.md

 - [WebApp Directories Discovery](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/WebApp-DirectoryDiscovery) Simple script that scans for existing directories (directory listing) out of a list
 - [Brute-Force Script](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/BruteForce-Script) Simple script that tries to brute force a password out of a file with password list
  - [PerformanceMonitor](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/PerformanceMonitor) A simple python tool built with tkinter to run as a desktop application and perform monitoring to your PC's spec (CPU & MEM) & Performs a simple speed test
+ - [Chat Room App](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/scripts/ChatRoomApp) Small chat room application that was created for the purpose of learning sockets and threading in python.
+GUI was built using Tkinter.

 ## Frameworks & Libraries